vandsh/vandsh.github.io/_posts/2018-01-10-unit-testing-sitecore.md

 ## As part of an excercise, I completed the following:

 ### Identify areas not considered out-of-box Sitecore
 Focus on things that were clearly custom written by I or one of the other team members.
-The key here was to assume that all pieces of Sitecore were either already tested or commercially supported in the even there _was_ a bug.
+The key here was to assume that all pieces of Sitecore were either already tested or commercially supported in the event there _was_ a bug.
 Look soley at what we wrote that was not just putting fields in a rendering.

 For example, `Search`.
 Yes, Sitecore has search mechanisms, but when it comes to actual filtering and faceting logic of the search itself, you end up writing most of it.
 ```csharp